English BA (Hons)

 Imagining the Sustainable World

-We live in an era of significant challenges to the wellbeing of the planet and its inhabitants – from global warming, water pollution and energy shortages, to poverty, gender inequality and conflict.
-In this moment of crisis, this module will examine how writing from a range of eras and genres might offer insights, warnings, possibilities, sources of hope, and solutions to contemporary problems.
+We live in an era of significant challenges to the wellbeing of the planet and its inhabitants – from global warming, water pollution and energy shortages, to poverty, inequality and conflict.
+This module will examine how writing from a range of eras and genres might offer insights, warnings, possibilities, sources of hope, and solutions to contemporary problems.

 Women's Writing and the Literary Marketplace

-An introduction to the literature of the early modern period.
-It allows you to develop an understanding of the cultural interactions between literature and drama and the other cultural forms of a period marked by rapid social change and uncertainty.
+This module introduces you to the literature of the early modern period, allowing you to develop an understanding of the cultural interactions between drama and the other cultural forms of a period marked by rapid social change and uncertainty.
 Topics covered will include colonialism, religious difference, sex and gender, nation and ethnicity, selfhood.

 Ethnicity and Belonging in American Writing